-We are very pleased that the IASB has taken the decision to prepare and issue a discussion paper on one of the more contentious aspects of the fair value measurement debate: whether, and if so to what extent, own credit risk should be reflected in liability measures.
+We are very pleased that the IASB has taken the decision to prepare and issue a discussion paper on one of the more contentious aspects of the measurement debate: whether, and if so to what extent, own credit risk should be reflected in liability measures.
+We note that this discussion paper has been produced and published on the initiative of the IASB alone, and does not form part of the work done under the Memorandum of Understanding.
+We would urge the IASB to try to ensure that the FASB is appropriately included in any future deliberations and decisions on the subject so that a converged approach can be developed.

-Although we have considered the arguments for and against the inclusion of own credit risk in the measurement of liabilities, we think the key issue is what approach would result in the most useful information.
+Our detailed comments are set out in the appendix.
+However, to summarise, although we have considered the arguments for and against the inclusion of own credit risk in the measurement of liabilities, we think the key issue is what approach would result in the most useful information.
 Using this test, we concluded that:

-- Own credit risk should only be taken into account in the initial measurement of a liability if own credit risk is priced into the transaction that gave rise to the initial recognition of a liability.
-In all other circumstances it should not be included. - Changes in own credit risk should not be taken into account in subsequent measurements of liabilities.
+- Own credit risk should only be taken into account in the initial measurement of a liability if own credit risk is priced into the transaction that gave rise to the initial recognition of that liability.
+In all other circumstances it should not be included. - Changes in own credit risk should be taken into account in the subsequent measurement of a liability only if it is a financial liability that is both held by the entity for trading purposes and actively traded.
+In all other circumstances, changes in own credit risk should not be taken into account unless and until they are 'realised' in the form of cash flows.